wbaopaul/rGMAP/README.md

   - The Input is either a 3 columns Hi-C map for a given chromosome, with each row corrsponding to the start bin, end bin and the contact number for a contact
   - Or a n by n contact matrix, n is the total number of bins for a chromosome

+* Output:
-* Output: a data frame shows the coordinates of the identified hierarchical domains
+  - data frames include the coordinates of the identified hierarchical domains
+  - the final parameters for calling TADs

 * Detailed instruction and an example can be found by:

 ```
 library(rGAMP)
 help(rGAMP)